city_hall

 What you'll do

 The Program Manager position is a two-year appointment.
-We have two Program Managers whose two-year appointments overlap.
-That is, during your two years, you will meet another two Program Managers (one in your first year, and one in your second year).
-During your tenure with the team, you will design and deliver new initiatives to make Boston better for:
+During your tenure with the team, you will design and deliver new initiatives to make Boston better for residents.

 Our Program Managers work with the Mayor's senior staff and are supported by the entire New Urban Mechanics team.
 You also take part in a variety of professional development sessions to get a broad view of careers in City government.